 Spinach, bananas, and pineapple all contain vitamin C, another key immune booster.
 Research shows that vitamin C can increase immune defense at a cellular level and help fight off infections.

-When it comes to pineapple, you’ll benefit from its enzyme content most by using it fresh rather than frozen.
-If you were considering going frozen with one item on this smoothie list, I would recommend a frozen banana, which would up the creaminess factor.
+When it comes to fresh pineapple, you’ll benefit from its enzyme content most by using it fresh rather than frozen.

 You could also make this spinach smoothie without a banana if you don’t love bananas in your smoothies.

 - Frozen Banana & Cacao Recipe

 - Chocolate Peanut Butter Smoothie Recipe